Common Orthodontic Problems

 Other underlying medical conditions

-The good news is that orthodontic treatment from Dr. Susan Korch can correct these problems, improving both the functionality of your bite and the appearance of your smile.
+The good news is that orthodontic treatment from Dr. Susan Korch can correct these concerns, improving both the function of your bite and the appearance of your smile.

 Below are some of the most common orthodontic issues we diagnose and treat.

-The upper teeth stick out too far or the lower teeth sit too far back, affecting both function and appearance.
+The upper teeth sit further forward than ideal, or the lower jaw sits too far back, affecting both function and appearance.
 This can also increase the risk of injury since the front teeth are more exposed.

-The upper front teeth overlap the lowers too much, sometimes causing the lowers to bite into the roof of the mouth.
-Left untreated, this can lead to gum irritation and enamel wear.
+The upper front teeth overlap the lower teeth more than ideal, and in some cases the lower teeth may contact the roof of the mouth.
+Over time, this can lead to gum irritation and enamel wear.

 Crossbite